aoki-t/libgqd/README.md

 You still can visit the old page for GQD: https://code.google.com/p/gpuprec/

 ## CITATION
-You can cite this library:
+You can cite this library as:

 **Mian Lu, Bingsheng He, and Qiong Luo.
 Supporting extended precision on graphics processors.
 In Proceedings of the Sixth International Workshop on Data Management on New Hardware (DaMoN), 2010**

 BibTex: